TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseUpgrade/Index.rst

 .. include:: /Includes.rst.txt
+.. index:: Database; Upgrade
 .. _database-upgrade:

 ===================================
-Upgrade Table and Field Definitions
+Upgrade table and field definitions
 ===================================

 Each extension in TYPO3 CMS can bring the file :file:`ext_tables.sql` that defines which tables and fields the extension needs.
 Gathering all :file:`ext_tables.sql` thus defines the full set of tables, fields and indexes of a TYPO3 instance to unfold its full feature set.
-Some functionality in the Install Tool can compare the defined set with the current active database schema and shows options to align those two by adding fields, removing fields and so on.
+Some functionality in the install tool can compare the defined set with the current active database schema and shows options to align those two by adding fields, removing fields and so on.

-When you upgrade to newer versions of TYPO3 CMS or upgrade an extension, the data definition of tables and fields might have changed.
+When you upgrade to newer versions of the TYPO3 CMS or upgrade an extension, the data definition of tables and fields might have changed.
-The TYPO3 CMS Install Tool will detect such changes.
+The TYPO3 CMS install tool will detect such changes.

 When you install a new extension, any change to the database is automatically performed.
 When you upgrade to a new major